• Skip to primary navigation

 Banana, maple syrup, and roasted nuts will also taste great with these.

-You can definitely eat these as savory lunch or dinner, just leave out the cinnamon, cardamom, and vanilla.
-Serve with a savory filling.
+You can eat these as savory lunch or dinner, leaving out spices like cinnamon, cardamom, and vanilla.

 • Feta cheese and avocado